Croxden Abbey: After dissolution

 The mid-13th-century chapel survived as the church for the parish of Croxden until 1886, when it was replaced by newer building to the north.
 In 1936 the site passed into the care of the Ministry of Public Building and Works, and is today managed by English Heritage.
 The substantial ruins of a number of the buildings are still standing and, thanks to excavations in 1968, the foundations of some demolished buildings are also traceable.

 Layout and architecture

 The design of the church was based on the abbey's mother church in Aunay-sur-Odon and is considered more elaborate than most Cistercian architecture.
 The west wall, including two doorways and lancet windows above them, is still almost complete.

 The conventual and service buildings were situated to the south of the church, and include a sacristy, chapterhouse, kitchen and dormitory.
 The upper floors which included the dormitory and a treasury are no longer extant.

 The Uttoxeter Casket

-The Uttoxeter Casket or Dr Nelson's Casket is an Anglo Saxon reliquary which likely came from Croxden Abbey.
-It probably held a religious relic and was displayed on an altar.
+The Uttoxeter Casket or Dr Nelson's Casket is a wooden Anglo-Saxon reliquary which probably came from Croxden Abbey.
+It is likely that it held a religious relic and was displayed on an altar.
 The casket currently resides in the Cleveland Museum of Art in Ohio.